 The first thing to worry about is the timeline.
 The VA wants to make sure that lenders aren’t constantly trying to get you to close a new loan to collect another fee.

-Because of this, 212 days have to pass between the time of your first payment due date on your original loan and closing on your new one.
+Because of this, 212 days must pass between the time of your first payment due date on your original loan and closing on your new one.
 You also must have 6 months of consecutive payments made.

 Finally, there’s a rate test that’s very similar to an FHA Streamline.

-- Fixed to fixed: There needs to be interest rate reduction of at least 0.5%.
+- Fixed to fixed: There needs to be an interest rate reduction of at least 0.5%.

 - Fixed to ARM: The interest rate reduction must be at least 2%.

 To the extent that the interest rate reduction is achieved by buying mortgage discount points, if you buy more than one point (1% on the loan amount), you have to have at least 10% equity, verified by an appraisal.

 Just like with an FHA Streamline, a lender has to show their work to both the client and the VA to provide the benefit by doing the math.
 The net tangible benefit form is signed at closing by the client acknowledging that they received the form and understand the advantage of the refinance.